aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/generate-barcodes/barcodes-of-different-types/symbologies-for-barcodes/_index.md

 ## **Specify Symbologies for Barcodes**
 ### **What is Barcode**
-Barcode is a system for automatic identification of items, such as books in a library, by means of printed bars of different widths which represent numbers.
+Barcode is a system for automatic identification of items, such as books in a library, using printed bars of different widths that represent numbers.
 Barcodes are used for many reasons among them are, to speed up check out, to track sales and to help with inventory.
 The first set of numbers in a barcode is the manufacturer code, the second set of numbers in the barcode is the product code.
 The barcode was introduced in the early 80s and is often printed on the record sleeve only, sometimes also on the center record paper label.
 ### **What is Barcode Symbology**
 Barcode Symbology is the protocol that defines a standard for arranging the bars and spaces (between the bars) that comprise a particular type of barcode, such as UPCA, EAN, Code128 etc.
 ### **Aspose.BarCode and Barcode Symbologies**
 Aspose.BarCode supports nearly all popular barcode symbologies.
-All barcode generating classes like LinearBarCode , [BarCodeControl](https://apireference.aspose.com/net/barcode/aspose.barcode.windows.forms/barcodecontrol) and [BarCodeWebControl](https://apireference.aspose.com/net/barcode/aspose.barcode.web.ui/barcodewebcontrol) have a common property named as [SymbologyType](https://apireference.aspose.com/net/barcode/aspose.barcode/barcodebuilder/properties/symbologytype) that is used to set the symbology of a barcode.
+All barcode generating classes like LinearBarCode , [BarCodeControl](https://apireference.aspose.com/barcode/net/aspose.barcode.windows.forms/barcodecontrol) have a common property named as [EncodeType](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/encodetypes) that is used to set the symbology of a barcode.
 Developers can assign any symbology to SymbologyType property from the pre-defined symbologies supported by BarcodeGenerator.
 A list of all pre-defined symbologies is listed below.

 |**Symbologies**|**Description**|
 | :- | :- |